 London loves to lead by example- so why not introduce a mandatory agent licensing scheme in London and show the government what a great impact this can have on the sector (if done correctly)?
 The annual membership fees paid by licensed agents can then be used (exclusively) to fund rigorous enforcement of the licensing and tackling rogue Independent Landlords.

 Warn, fine & seize

 When dealing with the worst elements of rogue Landlords whilst the government is finally increasing fines and accountability to discourage breaches, many of us feel this is still not far enough.
-In the most severe instances this should be a 3 strike rule.
+In the most severe instances, this should be a 3 strike rule.
 Strike 1- a warning of breach setting out steps that must be fulfilled and the timeline they must be completed within.
-Strike 2- a (sizeable) fine if the terms of Strike 1 are not fulfilled within the allotted timeframe with 28 days granted for full resolution of all outstanding issues.
-Strike 3- CPO seizing the property from the rogue Landlord.
-The property should then be returned to a habitable condition and sold, as a genuinely 'affordable' home exclusively to waiting London resident buyers or brought in to council housing with the promise never to grant Right To Buy on it.
+Strike 2- a (sizeable) fine if the terms of Strike 1 are not fulfilled within the allotted timeframe with 28 days granted for a full resolution of all outstanding issues.
+Strike 3- CPO seizing the property from the Rogue Landlord.
+The property should then be returned to a habitable condition and sold, as a genuinely 'affordable' home exclusively to waiting London resident buyers or brought into council housing with the promise never to grant Right To Buy on it.